KaPodgaets/Hamal-frontend/tasks/2025-Q2/TASK-2025-024-create-post106case-thunk.md

   - On pending, `loading` is set to true.
   - On fulfilled, `loading` is set to false and `currentCitizen` is cleared.
   - On rejected, `loading` is set to false and the `error` state field is populated.

+## Definition of Done

+- post106CaseThunk is implemented and integrated into citizensSlice.